OpenSign™ Self-Hosted 'Upgrade Deployment' Guide Using Docker on Linux, macOS, or Windows

 - -d: The detached mode flag, which runs the containers in the background and frees up your terminal.

-- The docker compose pull command ensures that you have the latest version of the Docker images, while the docker compose up command applies any updates and starts the containers.
+Note: The docker compose pull command ensures that you have the latest version of the Docker images, while the docker compose up command applies any updates and starts the containers.

 Troubleshooting: